Table of Contents

 It took me several months before I realized that the only way I was going to be able to consistently meditate and get results was by waking up earlier and doing it.

 This triggered the second obstacle.
 Even though waking up 10-15 minutes earlier than usual wasn't all that intimidating, I managed to hit the snooze button most days.
 I then became angry at myself, which goes completely against what mindfulness is all about!

 It took another month or two before I consistently began to wake up early and practice mindfulness (15 minutes each day).
 I was quite proud of my accomplishment, but soon began to wonder if it was all worth it?

-It has been a year and a half since that moment, and I have woken up nearly every single day to practice mindfulness.
+It has been a year and a half since that moment (edit: now it has been over 10 years at the time of editing!), and I have woken up nearly every single day to practice mindfulness.
 Here are some of the things that I have noticed on and off the golf course:

 These are just some of the many improvements that mindfulness has had on my golf game.
 Obviously, I have no proof that they are directly linked to my mindfulness practice, but that is beside the point.

 Starting a mindfulness practice is not easy.
 As described above, it took me several months of constant effort before it became habit.